Gregory D. Shorey Jr.

-Gregory Day Shorey Jr. (born June 27, 1924) is an American politician and civic leader who served as chair of the South Carolina Republican Party from 1958 to 1961.
+Gregory Day Shorey Jr. (June 27, 1924 – May 18, 2026) was an American politician and civic leader who served as chair of the South Carolina Republican Party from 1958 to 1961.

 Early life

-Gregory Day Shorey was born on June 27, 1924, in Belmont, Massachusetts, to Gregory Day and Lucille McNamara.
+Gregory Day Shorey was born in Belmont, Massachusetts, on June 27, 1924, to Gregory Day and Lucille McNamara.
 He attended school at Boston University.
 During World War II, he joined the United States Navy, serving from 1943 to 1945.
 While at Boston University, Shorey served as president of Young Republicans from 1947 to 1948.
 In 1950, he moved to Greenville, South Carolina.

 Political career

 In 1952, Shorey was a leader of the South Carolinians for Eisenhower in Greenville County.
 Shorey was chairman of the Greenville County Republican Party from 1952 to 1954.
 He was a delegate to the 1956, 1960, and 1964 Republican National Conventions.
 Shorey gave the seconding speech for Barry Goldwater at the 1960 Republican National Convention.